 There are plenty of characters that have become staples in the series (such as Mario, Peach, Captain Falco and Kirby) and others (such as Sonic The Hedgehog, Ryu and Pac-Man) that have come and gone over the years.

 After the recent trailer we know at the very least that the Inklings from Splatoon 2 and Link from The Legend of Zelda Breath of the Wild will appear.
 We'd also love to see Rex and Pyra from Xenoblade Chronicles 2.
-The meme-inducing popularity suggest Breath Of The Wild’s Prince Sidon could get appear alongside Nipha.
+The meme-inducing popularity suggest Breath Of The Wild’s Prince Sidon could get appearance alongside Nipha.
 We’d love to see the new version of Zelda, too, considering how well-received her makeover was.

 We could see some off-the-wall additions as well.
 Could Skyrim's arrival on Nintendo Switch mean we’ll see the classic look of the Dovahkiin in the new Smash Bros?
 Those dragon shouts would certainly come in useful.